-The difference between Pair Programming and Peer Reviews are as follows:
+Difference between Pair Programming and Peer Reviews

 |S.No.||Pair Programming||Peer Reviews|

 |1.||Pair Programming is concerned with only two people that forms a pair.||Peer reviews requires more number of people for reviewing.|